 All right, no problem.
 They hadn't taken the locket around his neck, which further reinforced his belief that his captors weren't Magic users.
 It was secured to his person with a sticking charm and muggle repelling charms, to name a few.
-Pulling it off, he opened the small latch and fished out a penny-sized trunk, which was deftly unshrunk using some fancy wand-less magic.
+Pulling it off, he opened the small latch and fished out a penny sized trunk, then unshrunk it with some fancy wand-less magic.

-Harry's grin only widened.
-With the flick of the powerful wand, the doors jumped open with a god awful screech, revealing a surprised pair of guards, facing away from the doors.
+Harry's grin grew.
+With the flick of the powerful wand, the doors jumped open with a god awful screech, revealing a surprised pair of guards.
+For some reason they always seem to face away from the door.

 This time, his aim was true, he noted in satisfaction.